 Our treatment is designed to help post-concussion patients recover from persistent symptoms.
 After just one week of treatment, 95% of our patients show statistically verified improvement in brain function.
-To discuss your specific injury and symptoms, schedule a free consultation.
+To discuss your specific injury and symptoms, schedule a consultation.

 Can Brain Injuries Cause Hormonal Changes?

 The brain is the most complex organ in the human body.
 It’s responsible for every thought, action, memory, and feeling we experience throughout our lives.
 To achieve this phenomenal task, the brain contains a staggering one hundred billion neurons, which are surrounded by blood vessels, which deliver the oxygen and glucose the brain needs for energy.

 When something hits the head — or even during whiplash or a similarly jarring motion — the force of that event causes the brain to collide with the skull.
 There’s actually very little space between the brain and the skull, but in the split second after the impact, the head decelerates rapidly, and the force of impact travels deep inside the brain.